 You must also realize that the cost flow assumption is independent of the physical flow of the products.
 This means you can rotate your company's inventory (by selling its oldest units first) and yet flow the costs by using LIFO or weighted average.

-Many companies have switched their cost flow assumption from FIFO to the LIFO because they were experiencing rising costs.
+Many U.S. companies have switched their cost flow assumption from FIFO to the LIFO because they were experiencing rising costs.
 By flowing the recent higher costs into the cost of goods sold on the income statement and tax return (and keeping the older lower costs in inventory), they are reporting a more realistic net income and less taxable income.